DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 ---
 (figure out how to better use the toc on this page(pros/cons))

-I looked at the frameworks that were provided to us and i did not like them. with wordpress/wix you (almost) cant code and didn't want to use js
+I looked at the frameworks that were provided to me for the assigment(there is almost no coding involved in wordpress and wix) and i did not like them. and since I have no interest in html, css and js.
 **but I wanted to code a bit myself and have control over my own code**

 so based on these (self imposed) requirements:
 I found these 2(3) frameworks
-- note: (I chose jekyll over hugo for greater custimisability)
+>note: I chose jekyll over hugo for greater custimisability

 [jekyll](https://jekyllrb.com/) [chirpy theme](https://chirpy.cotes.page/) and [mediagoblin](https://mediagoblin.org/)